buckets/main-site/app/changes/new-dlprogress.md

-When downloading updates, a progress bar is now shown.
-(Issue #3)
+When updating Buckets, release notes are shown in the notification window, a progress bar shows progress and you can opt to skip a version to prevent more notifications.
+(Issues #3, #9)